Hundred-Foot-Long-Sweet-Potato/omnisync-technical-assessment/README.md

 to even have a parameter in the first place given that the following animateShuffleToNewArray directly modified cardArray.
 Due to this there could be a weird edge case of having 3 different Arrays being worked on and affecting animateShuffleToNewArray.
 I didn't test nor want that potential case so I simply didn't want to include that on the other array.
+The reason why I had to include it though on this onLoad though is because setCardArray behaved in a way where it would not set the cardArray before
+I actually did the animation.
+Due to this I had to pass it on through despite how weird it looks and being the only exception to this function call.